gvwilson/querynomicon/CONTRIBUTING.md

     to try to tweak layout parameters for text-to-diagram systems.
     If you really want to make developers' lives better, build a diff-and-merge tool for SVG:
-    programmers shouldn't have to use punchard-compatible data formats in the 21st Century just to get the benefits of version control.
+    programmers shouldn't have to use punchcard-compatible data formats in the 21st Century just to get the benefits of version control.

 Why make this tutorial freely available?